Liis Koger

-Liis Koger (born December 23, 1989 in Pärnu) is an Estonian painter and poet based in Tallinn.
+Liis Koger (born 23 December 1989 in Pärnu) is an Estonian painter and poet based in Tallinn.

 Education

 Koger graduated from Pärnu Sütevaka High School Of Humanities.
-She has studied Psychology and Theology at University of Tartu and graduated University of Tartu in 2013 with a BA degree in Painting, Fine Arts.
+She has studied psychology and theology at the University of Tartu, where she graduated in 2013 with a BA degree in painting and fine arts.

 Paintings

-Paintings by Koger are being shown in public spaces like The Parliament Of Estonia in Toompea, Tallinn, and the Institute Of Mathematical Statistics in Tartu.
+Paintings by Koger are being shown in public spaces like the Parliament Of Estonia in Toompea, Tallinn, and the Institute Of Mathematical Statistics in Tartu.
 Her works have also been reproduced for different magazines like HESA Inprint in Finland, Akadeemia in Estonia and used in record designs like Ensemble RESONABILIS "North Wind, South Wind" longplayer.